 - 2 tablespoon pine nuts toasted

 - 2 tablespoon chopped flat leaf parsley plus more for a garnish if you want

 - ⅕ cup of parmesan* (20g) *I use a vegetarian parmesan cheese, plus more for serving

 - Toast the pine nuts in a dry pan until golden brown then remove from the pan and set aside until ready to use.Bring a large pan of salted water to the boil then add the pasta and cook according to the packet instructions.

-- While the pasta is cooking heat 1 tbsp of oil and 1/2 tbsp of butter in a sauté pan.
+- While the pasta is cooking heat 1 tablespoon of oil and ½ tablespoon of butter in a sauté pan.
 Add the chopped shallots and cook over a low to medium heat until they are soft, about 10 minutes.
 They should be translucent, not brown.

-- Add the mushrooms, 1/4 tsp each of salt and cracked black pepper, the garlic and another half tbsp of butter to the pan and cook the mushrooms for about 5 minutes.
+- Add the mushrooms, ¼ teaspoon each of salt and cracked black pepper, the garlic and another half tablespoon of butter to the pan and cook the mushrooms for about 5 minutes.
 Stir the mushrooms occasionally.

 - Turn up the heat then add the wine, leave the wine to bubble away at a fast simmer until it reduces.
 You should reduce quite a bit, by at least a third.

 - Now stir in the sun dried tomatoes to the pan.
 Turn down the heat to low then slowly pour in the cream.
 Add the grated nutmeg and the grated cheese then stir everything together.

 - Drop the spinach into the pan now and stir, it should wilt quite quickly.Once wilted, slowly pour ½ a cup of water from the pasta into the sauce, stirring continuously.